We've compiled the best local beach and lake destinations for families, based on recommendations from our Mamas.

-A Summer day at the beach is the best activity for families with kids, don’t you think?
+A summer's day at the beach is the best activity for families with kids, don’t you think?
 The sun, the water and sand make the perfect setting for hours of fun for the children and parents.

 Luckily in the Netherlands, you are never far from the sea or a lakeside beach, many with picnic areas, playgrounds, and options for water sports.
 There are plenty of options for your family to enjoy.

 Amsterdam City Beaches

 Blijburg Located on IJburg, Blijburg offers a funky location both day and night during the summer season.
 During the day, there are plenty of kids making sandcastles and paddling, whilst nightlife includes DJs and musicians. map

 Diemerpark If you’re looking for a small and cozy stretch of sand, Diemerpark is the place to go.
 Diemerpark is to the southeast of Centrum, east of Diemen.
 This quiet and beautiful natural park, twice as large as the Vondelpark, has a small beach (35 meters wide and 100 meters long) ideal for families with small children. map